0xtengu/workshops/linux_rootkits/kprobes.md

 Before we begin, we need a utility.
 As discussed in the Ftrace section, modern kernels do not export `kallsyms_lookup_name`.

-We can use a Kprobe to find it.
-This is the standard bypass you will commonly find.

 #include <linux/kprobes.h>

 static unsigned long (*kallsyms_lookup_name_ptr)(const char *name);